Dump Truck Accident Lawyers in Augusta

 You deserve compensation for the suffering you endured if a dump truck driver caused your injuries in a crash.
 You shouldn’t be forced to pay for your medical bills and other expenses when their careless actions put you in this position in the first place.

 Between physical therapy, prescription medication, and surgeries, an accident can lead to significant financial strain.
 You could end up in debt and struggle to afford these bills.
-At Chris Hudson Law Group, our Augusta dump truck accident attorneys have the experience and resources to hold the at-fault party accountable and seek the justice that you deserve.
+At Chris Hudson Law Group, our lawyers specialize in truck accident cases, including dump truck accidents.
+We have the experience and resources to hold the at-fault party accountable and seek the justice that you deserve.

 Dump trucks are necessary on construction sites.
-They can haul materials more efficiently than people could do it by hand.
+They can haul materials more efficiently than people are able to do by hand.
 Asphalt, dirt, wood chips, and waste can quickly get from one place to another with minimal effort.
 All the driver has to do is use the hydraulic rams to lift the front of the bed and deposit the material on the ground.

 Depending on the job and materials being transported, drivers can choose from various types of dump trucks, such as:

 - Standard dump truck – A dump body mounted to the frame of the vehicle’s chassis lifts by engaging a vertical hydraulic ram underneath.

 - Semi-trailer end dump truck – A tractor-trailer combination vehicle contains a hydraulic hoist to lift a large container and dump materials in the desired location.

 - Transfer dump truck – This is a standard dump truck with a separate movable container on a trailer for easy maneuvering.